luciancaetano/base-react-typescript-project/README-en.md

 # React Basic Typescript Redux Starter

 ## Presentation
 This project is a collection of all the experience practiced with react and other frameworks like angular, now I come to bring the community this experience so that it helps people to organize their personal or professional projects.
-I will also be grateful for the evolution of it, so I am making available about a free license [CC0] (https://creativecommons.org/publicdomain/zero/1.0/deed.pt_BR)
+I will also be grateful for the evolution of it, so I am making available about a free license MIT

 ## Definitions
 - Alias: Alias ​​is a mapping to a file or directory of the application's source code.
 Its settings are in the file `tsconfig.paths.json` to learn more see https://www.typescriptlang.org/docs/handbook/module- resolution.html, note that aliases ending with `/ *` indicate a directory so it must be imported with the desired file name and simple aliases import the file index.ts from the directory.